I returned to university through Clearing

 I wasn't sure about my course

-I got straight A’s in my A-levels back in 2008.
+I got straight As in my A Levels back in 2008.
 I had applied for a few photography courses, but none of them felt quite right.
-I had applied to Photography at UCLan as well, which is how I found out about combined degrees.
-I discovered I could combine Photography with Fashion Promotion.
+I had applied to photography at UCLan as well, which is how I discovered I could study photography with fashion promotion.
 This felt more like me – a bit of photography, as well as creative and strategic thinking.

-I decided to apply for a combined degree in Photography & Fashion Promotion through Clearing.
+I decided to apply for photography and fashion promotion through Clearing.
 I just called up Clearing and was given an offer.
 I remember it all being pretty easy and straightforward.

 I dropped out and worked in industry